Sushmitha-Katti/EVA-4/Session14/README.md

    | Fg-Bg-Mask           | [0.04608837, 0.04608837, 0.04608837] |  [0.20544916, 0.20544916, 0.20544916] |
    | Depth-Images         | [0.50911522, 0.50911522, 0.50911522] |  [0.28174302, 0.28174302, 0.28174302] |

+## **Conclusion**

+   This is how we created our dataset.
+There is lot of improvement can be done though.
+In depth images ram crashes after 3-4k images, we need to restart the program.
+This can be improvised by using garbage collector and deleting the variables which takes huge chunk of data.

+   **Some tips**
+     * Always use 3 channels to store images, since they consume less memory
+     * Only for foreground images use png images. we need to maintain transparency.
+     * Always use square images as background and use small image to overcome storage issues.
+     * Depth model is trained on kitti(city,roads etc..) and nyu(indoor) dataset.
+Try to use similar kind of data to get good depth images, since they act as ground truth for our model.
+     * Store the depth model and masks in gray scale since they require only 1 channels.